 - getting curb-sided

 Once you enter a patient-doctor relationship, knowingly or unknowingly, you are the mother of that infantilized individual.
-If you do not see their care all the way through, you’re on the hook for it.
+You’re on the hook for it if you do not see their care through.

-Another example is when you have an appointment with a patient and the patient is a no-show.
-The appointment was made – whether by you, the patient, a caregiver, your call-center, or your staff.
-There was a medical reason for that visit and if you don’t follow-up with the patient and a delay of care can be established, it’s your medical license on the line.
+Another example is when you have an appointment with a patient who is a no-show.
+The appointment was made – whether by you, the patient, a caregiver, your call center, or your staff.
+There was a medical reason for that visit, and if you don’t follow up with the patient and a delay of care can be established, it’s your medical license on the line.

-All of these examples that I’m providing have case precedences in various states.
+The examples I’m providing have case precedences in various states.
 No state has any particular guidelines.
-In a lucrative medical-legal system, such as the one in the US, there is no incentive to regulate such matters.
+There is no incentive to regulate such matters in a lucrative medical-legal system, such as the one in the US.

-Some states will have a precedence which can be cited by your attorney once you enter the lawsuit.
-Even then, as we know, just because there is a legal precedence, it doesn’t mean that it matches your legal situation.
+Some states will have precedence that your attorney can cite once you enter the lawsuit.
+Even then, as we know, just because there is legal precedence doesn’t mean it matches your legal situation.

 But Ethel is So Sweet!

 Little old Ethel would never sue you, so you think.
 You’re right.
 She’s your neighbor and has a daughter your age who is a doctor in another state.
-She babysits your kiddos from time to time when you’re busy saving lives at the hospital.
+She babysits your kiddos occasionally when you save lives at the hospital.

-She happens to ask you about her fatigue and lack of appetite on her way out, one day after babysitting for you.
-You look her over and tell her that it could be something viral which has been going around and that she should try to get some tea in her and go to bed early tonight.
+She happens to ask you about her fatigue and lack of appetite on her way out one day after babysitting for you.
+You look her over and tell her that it could be something viral that has been going around and that she should try to get some tea in her and go to bed early tonight.

-She downs the tea and calls up her daughter just to say good night and sings your praises for giving her an opinion.
-She dies that night in her sleep and is later found to have had a major spetic episode from a UTI.
+She downs the tea, calls up her daughter to say good night, and praises her for giving her an opinion.
+She dies that night in her sleep and is later found to have had a major septic episode from a UTI.

-It’s not Ethel who will sue you, it’s her daughter.
-You gave Ethel specific medical advice and you “prescribed” a tea and you “prescribed” sleep.
-A tea is no longer a tea when it’s recommended by a doctor.
-Just like a refill isn’t a refill.
+It’s not Ethel who will sue you; it’s her daughter.
+You gave Ethel specific medical advice, “prescribed” tea and you “prescribed” sleep.
+Tea is no longer a tea when it’s recommended by a doctor, just like a refill isn’t a refill.

 The main purpose of this post is to teach you how to avoid the serendipitous patient-doctor relationship.

 I can share with a person my medical knowledge in a general and non-specific way.
-But I cannot give them my medical opinion as it pertains to them.
+But I cannot give them my medical opinion regarding them.

-“Patients who have pain in one leg and slight swelling could have it due to fluid retention or due to a clot in the leg.
+“Patients with pain in one leg and slight swelling could have it due to fluid retention or a clot in the leg.
 We usually recommend that they have an ultrasound done to rule out a DVT.”

 Sharing your knowledge is okay.
-You don’t even have the responsibility to tell that patient to go see their doctor.
-In fact, you shouldn’t.
-Specific advice puts you in a bad place and could open the door up for more specific questions.
+You don’t even have the responsibility to tell that patient to see their doctor.
+You shouldn’t.
+Specific advice puts you in a bad place and could open the door for more specific questions.